almachelouche/middleman/content/email/AU/Service_Reminder/012 Template Refresh offers/svc_8-10years_nonxtime_nonSYNC_offer 100.md

     	<br />
     	Book your service and Free Loan Car&#185; with <span style="color:#2D96CD"><%${user.CustomAttribute['Dealer_Name']}%></span> on <span style="color:#2D96CD"><%${user.CustomAttribute['Dealer_Phone']}%></span> today, or find your <a href="https://www.ford.com.au/dealership/" style="text-decoration:underline; color:#2D96CD">nearest dealer</a>.
         <br /> <br />
-        Plus, thanks to Castrol Oils, for a limited time,  you can get $100* off your next scheduled service by presenting this email to your Service Department.
+        Plus, thanks to Castrol Lubricants, for a limited time,  you can get $100* off your next scheduled service by presenting this email to your Service Department.

     '''